-I mentioned earlier that scientists might need a "nose" (or perhaps "eye") for relevant data, and that in the absence of this ability their work might exhibit systematic deficiencies.
+I mentioned earlier that scientists might need a "nose" (or perhaps an "eye") for relevant data, and that in the absence of this ability their work might exhibit systematic deficiencies.
 This is a criticism I've lodged many times against the postmortem survival research of Ian Stevenson.
-Don't get me wrong; I believe Stevenson's work is monumentally important and valuable.
-However, as I've argued in detail (see, e.g., Braude 2003), Stevenson repeatedly treated the subjects of his case investigations as if they were psychological stick figures, with no depth or breadth of personality, and with no deep issues guiding their lives in the subtle ways most of us know from our usual life blunders and successes-for example, the cunning and often indirect or elusive ways we might repeatedly entangle ourselves in lethal relationships, or undermine our attempts to succeed professionally (for an exemplar of a more penetrating way to consider the behavior of both experimenters and subjects, see Eisenbud 1992).
-Consider, for example, the blatant clues about motivations and subject psychopathology Stevenson missed in the well-known case of Sharada (Braude 2003, Chapter 4).
+Please don't misunderstand me on this; I believe that Stevenson's work constitutes a monumentally important and valuable repository of data.
+However, as I've argued in detail (see, e.g., Braude 2003), Stevenson repeatedly treated the subjects of his case investigations as if they were psychological stick figures, with little or no depth or breadth of personality, and as if they had no deeply hidden issues guiding their lives in the subtle ways most of us can discover from our usual life blunders and successes-for example, the cunning and often indirect or elusive ways we might repeatedly entangle ourselves in lethal relationships, or undermine our attempts to succeed professionally.1 Consider, for example, the blatant clues about motivations and subject psychopathology Stevenson missed in the well-known case of Sharada (Braude 2003:Chapter 4).
 For all his many virtues, I'd say Ian was blind to much of what really deserved his attention.
 And as a result, he repeatedly underestimated the power of sophisticated and reasonable alternatives to the hypotheses of reincarnation specifically and survival generally.

 Now if it's true that scientific success or failure sometimes hinges on the presence or absence of certain personality traits of the scientist and (in the case of experiments) is not simply a matter of following a recipe of procedures, what can be done about this?
 It seems unlikely that graduate programs in the sciences will suddenly-or ever-award advanced degrees only to students passing a battery of relevant psychological tests.
-And it seems equally unlikely that scientists will volunteer themselves for psychological profiling, the results of which can be published alongside their research (for example, there's been very little enthusiasm for such a proposal offered in a parapsychological insiders' listserve to which I subscribe).
-In fact, I suspect that many (most?) scientists like to perpetuate the myth that they're especially objective observers and agents, and not the steaming, stinky cauldrons of fears, insecurities, flaws, and issues that afflict everyone else.
+And it seems equally unlikely that scientists will volunteer themselves for psychological profiling, the results of which can be published alongside their research.
+For example, members of a parapsychological insiders' listserve to which I subscribe showed very little enthusiasm for the idea, even though listserve members have floated proposals for publishable psychological screening of experimenters several times over the years.

+Moreover, I suspect that many (most?) scientists like to perpetuate the myth that they're especially objective observers and agents, and not the steaming, stinky cauldrons of fears, insecurities, flaws, and issues that afflict everyone else.
 Perhaps the most we can hope for is a rejection of Popper's simplistic statement about scientific expertise, a correspondingly more sophisticated assessment of experimental results, and a willingness to consider seriously the full range of variables (including character traits) that can affect experimental outcome.
-And more generally, we can perhaps hope for a greater appreciation of the fact that scientists, like other human beings, have both personalities and feelings, and that they're subject to the same grubby concerns and life issues that influence even the most mundane actions.
+And more generally, we can perhaps hope for a greater appreciation of the fact that scientists, like other human beings, have both personalities and feelings, and that they're subject to the same grubby concerns, frailties, and life issues that influence even the most mundane actions.
 Perhaps then we'll see a wider acknowledgment that scientific success and character traits are not neatly separable.
 And who knows, perhaps then we'll see a more sensible appraisal of replication attempts in areas of frontier science.

-STEPHEN E. BRAUDE
+-STEPHEN E. BRAUDE